-Introducing Film into the Classroom
+Introducing Screen Education into the Classroom

 To begin with, gently introduce the idea that films can be read - just like books.
 This exercise - along with Comparing Books and Films - will help pupils get the most out of watching films, and encourage them to think about how narrative works.
 Both encourage exploration of what they already know about films and books, and allow pupils to share their knowledge regardless of their level of literacy.
 They will begin to identify different patterns and elements used in storytelling and gain confidence in using terms that they will become familiar with such as character, plot, structure and genre.